 Will Pastoral Care be valued and supported in the new hospital?

-Pastoral care will continue at the new Comox Valley Hospital.
+Pastoral care will continue at the new North Island Hospital Comox Valley campus.
 Island Health’s Spiritual Health program has a positive relationship with pastoral care at St. Joseph’s Hospital and the two groups meet regularly regarding pastoral care practice.
 For more information on the Island Health Spiritual Care program visit www.viha.ca/spiritual_care/

 What does this mean for plans for a Hospice/Palliative Unit to be located on the SJGH site?